 13. Wardens of mines

-(1) Any person holding office as a magistrate under the Magistrates Courts Act 2004, may be appointed by the Governor to be a warden of mines and is thereby authorised and empowered to preside in a warden’s court.
+(1) Any person holding office as a magistrate under the Magistrates Court Act 2004, may be appointed by the Governor to be a warden of mines and is thereby authorised and empowered to preside in a warden’s court.

 (2) Without prejudice to subsection (1) the Governor may appoint other fit and proper persons to be wardens of mines, and the persons so appointed shall be paid such remuneration as the Governor determines, but a person so appointed is not thereby authorised or empowered to preside in a warden’s court.